CrunchyData/pgCompare/README.md

 Before initiating the build and installation process, ensure the following prerequisites are met:

 1. Java version 11 or higher.
-2. Postgres 15 or higher instance to use for the Confero Data Compare repository.
+2. Postgres version 15 or higher (to use for the Confero Data Compare repository).
 3. Necessary JDBC drivers (Postgres and Oracle currently supported).

 ### Compile